huggingface/blog/bloom-megatron-deepspeed-technology.md

 BitsNBytes:

-- [8-bit Optimizers via Block-wise Quantization](https://arxiv.org/abs/2110.02861) (in the context of Embedding LayerNorm but the rest of the paper and the technology is amazing - the only reason were weren't using the 8-bit optimizer is because we were already saving the optimizer memory with Deepspeed-ZeRO).
+- [8-bit Optimizers via Block-wise Quantization](https://arxiv.org/abs/2110.02861) (in the context of Embedding LayerNorm but the rest of the paper and the technology is amazing - the only reason were weren't using the 8-bit optimizer is because we were already saving the optimizer memory with DeepSpeed-ZeRO).

 ## Training Difficulties